ncsa/TGI_RAILS_Documentation/docs/source/ondemand/index.rst

 To manage files on RAILS, click on **Files > Home Directory** dropdown in the navigation bar, this will bring up a file browser.
 You can view, edit and delete files from this interface as well as upload and download files to and from your local machine.

 ..
 Warning::
-    For large file transfers or transfers with many files, please use :ref:`Globus <globus>`_.
+    For large file transfers or transfers with many files, please use `Globus <globus>`_.
 File transfers through the OOD interface are limited to the amount of memory on the OnDemand server, the number of users currently using it, and browser limitations.

 Shell Access
 -----------------